 Introduction

-To consider the design, thinking is confined to a particular business operation is a long-considered debate.
-As design thinking is a human-centred approach, it requires research to get human insight; similarly, it may require prototyping to find the best feasible model both of which are considered expensive processes (Reckhenrich, 2017).
+When considering the design, thinking is confined to a particular business operation, which is a long-considered debate.
+As design thinking is a human-centred approach, it requires research to get human insight; similarly, it may require prototyping to find the best feasible model, both of which are considered expensive processes (Reckhenrich, 2017).
 However, this essay will consider how design thinking is not just confined to a particular business type but is the modern approach for all businesses and even governments.

-Design thinking uses five-step for solving complex problems of business and society.
+Design thinking uses five steps to solve complex problems in business and society.
 These five steps are- empathize, define, ideate, prototype, and test.
 Using a series of steps, design thinking focuses on the outcome of creating value for the customers.
-Simon Sinek defined value as the base, the “why” of any entrepreneurial undertaking, whether innovative or inventive.
+Simon Sinek defined value as the base, the “why”, of any entrepreneurial undertaking, whether innovative or inventive.
 The idea is to create a better future where value is considered in design thinking (Hacker, 2018).
-It aims to develop a deeper understanding of the context from which all stakeholders operate.
-Teams and interdisciplinary collaboration is essential to work out the innovative pathway to fulfill the needs of the consumer.
-The exploration that is done in the initial stages can prove vital in the prototyping and testing stage as alternate solutions may already have been thought through.
+It aims to develop a deeper understanding of the context in which all stakeholders operate.
+Teams and interdisciplinary collaboration is essential to work out an innovative pathway to fulfil the needs of the consumer.
+The exploration that is done in the initial stages can prove vital in the prototyping and testing stage, as alternate solutions may already have been thought through.
 Also, this exploration leads to redefining and reframing problems.
-Moreover, the participation of stakeholders in exploration also builds emotional engagement that can improve processes of management (Liedtka, 2017).
+Moreover, the participation of stakeholders in exploration also builds emotional engagement that can improve the processes of management (Liedtka, 2017).

 For design thinking, the outcome is never the tangible, physical product but value.
 It is that intangible and complex idea that is the actual starting point of the process.
 Considering that the value is the only known thing, a backward approach is considered to move towards the problem logically and inductively (Dorst, 2011).

-Design thinking is not just about an end product but it starts with reinventing the internal processes of a business.
+Design thinking is not just about an end product; it starts with reinventing the internal processes of a business.
 It is not just about tangible goods but also multifaceted ideas such as customer experience and intangible services that greatly derive benefit from this approach (Kolko, 2015).
 Businesses may be operating in hindsight where the procedures are not developed considering their customers (Bason and Austin, 2019).
-The processes through which a client interacts with a business are the touch-points that aid in the creation of an impression about the business.
+The processes through which a client interacts with a business are the touchpoints that aid in the creation of an impression about the business.
 A complex and tedious process can lead to an annoyed customer.
 A simplified and refined process can be a game-changer for a business.
-As the CEO of IBM stated that design thinking and business strategy are no longer two separate ideas.
-Design thinking is not an extra expense but the core competency of the business as customer experience helps construct it.
-This in return builds a positive customer experience for the company (Kolko, 2015).
+As the CEO of IBM stated, design thinking and business strategy are no longer two separate ideas.
+Design thinking is not an extra expense; it is the core competency of the business, as customer experience helps construct it.
+This, in return, builds a positive customer experience for the company (Kolko, 2015).

-The argument that research to gain insight into consumer preference is expensive seems to be given a lot of weightage however, there are two points to consider.
-The first one is that approaching customers to gather insight and feedback can be a disruption in the experience of the service and can be a cause of annoyance.
+The argument that research to gain insight into consumer preference is expensive seems to be given a lot of weightage.
+However, there are two points to consider.
+The first one is that approaching customers to gather insight and feedback can disrupt the experience of the service and cause annoyance.
 The second is that there are several opportunities to observe and record customer likes and dislikes (Kolko, 2015).
 Another concern is bias or stress in giving feedback when directly engaged in data collection.
 The government of Singapore also found that large-scale surveys fail to gather in-depth insight and are also limited in probing the context of the responses.
-Research methods with ambiguous results do prove expensive but if the research process has been deliberated using design thinking it will be cost-effective.
-To gather in-depth knowledge the Singaporian government worked with smaller groups.
-For example to find out the challenges that disabled people faced in meeting their full potential they interviewed 25 people.
-Once the problems were identified 140 people from sectors ranging from healthcare, members of social and public service, caregivers, people with disabilities were all brought together to design processes (Ganesan et al., 2019).
+Research methods with ambiguous results do prove expensive, but if the research process has been deliberated using design thinking, it will be cost-effective.
+To gather in-depth knowledge, the Singaporean government worked with smaller groups.
+For example, to find out the challenges that disabled people faced in meeting their full potential, they interviewed 25 people.
+Once the problems were identified, 140 people from sectors ranging from healthcare, members of social and public service, caregivers, and people with disabilities were all brought together to design processes (Ganesan et al., 2019).
 The process itself is an outcome of design thinking as simplified concepts to reduce cost and streamlined processes add value and create something new.
-To consider a nation’s population and cost spend on bringing 140 people once the process had been designed shows that the cost-to-value addition is not a valid argument to dismiss design thinking (Volkova and Jakobsone, 2016).
-Companies already depend on research for staying ahead of their business competitors, enhancing market share, and for business growth and performance.
-Design thinking helps to achieve these goals as shown in the case study conducted in Lativa, where 26% of business executives had significant growth when they employed design thinking as a strategic tool (Volkova and Jakobsone, 2016).
+Considering a nation’s population and the cost of bringing 140 people once the process has been designed, the cost-to-value addition is not a valid argument for dismissing design thinking (Volkova and Jakobsone, 2016).
+Companies already depend on research to stay ahead of their business competitors, enhance market share, and improve business growth and performance.
+Design thinking helps to achieve these goals, as shown in the case study conducted in Lativa, where 26% of business executives experienced significant growth when they employed design thinking as a strategic tool (Volkova and Jakobsone, 2016).

-Tim Brown the CEO of IDEO suggests that collaboration is essential in design thinking.
-He stated that design thinking brings a shift from passive association to the active participation of stakeholders to create value and meaningful experience (Leavy, 2012).
-When customers are engaged in the design process the relevant outcome is more easily and readily adopted by them and they will also act as advocates benefitting companies.
+Tim Brown, the CEO of IDEO, suggests that collaboration is essential in design thinking.
+He stated that design thinking brings a shift from passive association to the active participation of stakeholders to create valuable and meaningful experiences (Leavy, 2012).
+When customers are engaged in the design process, the relevant outcome is more easily and readily adopted by them, and they will also act as advocates benefitting companies.
 Co-creation through collaboration addresses people’s need to showcase their creativity and to be heard and considered in the process (Young, 2000).
-While working with Kaiser Permanente, an American health care giant IDEO trained existing nursing staff to use design thinking principles.
-It was later the same group that found a solution to existing problems by coming up with a new shift system, which reduced change-over time to half and also ensured the dissemination of vital information for both nurses and patients (Leavy, 2012).
+While working with Kaiser Permanente, an American healthcare giant, IDEO trained existing nursing staff to use design thinking principles.
+Later, the same group found a solution to existing problems by coming up with a new shift system, which reduced change-over time to half and also ensured the dissemination of vital information for both nurses and patients (Leavy, 2012).

 The case study related to Japanese hospitals discusses that government hospitals in Japan were run by doctors who lacked management and marketing skills.
-Therefore, hospitals were operating from doctors’ perspectives and not the patients’.
-A marketing consulting firm K.K.
-Daishinsh used a two-step approach of interview and observation of inside and outside hospital settings to address areas of customer satisfaction, return on investment, management, and monitoring.
+Therefore, hospitals operate from doctors’ perspectives and not patients’.
+A marketing consulting firm, K.K.
+Daishinsh, used a two-step approach of interview and observation of inside and outside hospital settings to address areas of customer satisfaction, return on investment, management, and monitoring.
 They interviewed people who frequently came to hospitals and people who did not.
 Factors such as stress associated with hospital visits helped in designing the “friendly guide” to help the patients who feel lost after talking to receptionists or are shy to ask questions regarding hospital procedures.
-The friendly guide was a result of observing patient behaviors in the hospital lobby.
+The friendly guide was a result of observing patient behaviours in the hospital lobby.
 Poor signage in hospitals was another problem identified in the research and led to the installation of signages, interfaces to find the way, and even elements of seasonal design to periodically refresh the hospital environment.
-It is vital to see that design thinking not only used the functional aspect of the hospital but also the non-medical functions that it served to collaborate across various sections of its operations (Uehira and Kay, 2009).
+It is vital to see that design thinking used not only the functional aspect of the hospital but also the non-medical functions that it served to collaborate across various sections of its operations (Uehara and Kay, 2009).

 Conclusion

 Design thinking is the way forward for the future of business and countries.
-It employs multiple thinking techniques, brings together people from multiple aspects of life, gives a platform for creative expression and solution, and leads to long-term ownership and value for consumers.
+It employs multiple thinking techniques, brings together people from multiple aspects of life, gives a platform for creative expression and solutions, and leads to long-term ownership and value for consumers.
 Data about consumer preferences are ever available through social media and business touchpoints.
-Research and data when accompanied with observation becomes a potent combination to gather insight into consumer behaviors.
-When companies want to create value for their customers no matter the size of the organization; design thinking will help in simple improvement in processes and systems to achieve it.
-Understanding the value of design thinking will assist companies to innovate sustainably by reducing waste and cost.
+Research and data, when accompanied by observation, become a potent combination to gather insight into consumer behaviours.
+When companies want to create value for their customers, no matter the size of the organization, design thinking will help in simple improvement in processes and systems.
+Understanding the value of design thinking will assist companies in innovating sustainably by reducing waste and cost.
 Considering that design thinking costs and is only for big product-based businesses should not be the reason to dismiss it.
 Design thinking is not just about the product.
-We can see from the example set by Singapore where the government has improved public sector services, city planning, and systems to better fit the needs of their citizens.
+We can see from the example set by Singapore that the government has improved public sector services, city planning, and systems to better fit the needs of its citizens.
 Mere changes in procedures that are better for consumer experience should be incorporated for value and positive experience.

 References